NilPointer-Software/bdfd-wiki/src/bdscript/premiumExpireTime.md

 $premiumExpireTime[(unix timestamp)]
 ```
 ### Parameters
-- `unix timestamp` `(Type : Bool || Flag : Optional)` : Accepts either "yes" or "no".
-If "yes" is written, it will return premium expiration value in UNIX timestamp and if "no", it will output as normal time format.
-Default as "no".
+- `unix timestamp` `(Type: Bool || Flag: Optional)`: If "yes" is written, it will return the premium expiration value in UNIX timestamp and if "no", it will output as normal time format.
+Defaults to "no".

 ## Example